Vinni-Cedraz/push_swap_averager/README.md

 `make -C push_swap-averager`

+The first tests will be error_management and identity_test which are based on the first items in the guide for the evaluation of the project

-The first test will be the basic_test, it tests if you are actually sorting the arrays and accuses any memory leaks.
+The second test will be the basic_test, it tests if you are sorting the arrays and accuses any memory leaks.
 It will do so with:
-- all unsorted arrays of size 3
+- all unsorted arrays of size 3 (checking the limit of 2 operations for size 3)
-- three unsorted arrays of each size 5, 10, 15, 20, 50, 100 and 500
+- one unsorted array of each size 5, 10, 15, 20, 50, 100, 500 and 1000
-- and a single one of size 1000
 Then the tests for the averages will start.

+If you passed on all of those and did the bonus part:
 - Bonus
-If you passed on all of those and did the bonus part:

-`make -C pushswap-averager bonus`
+`make -C push_swap_averager bonus`

-The bonus will test the correctness of your checker against the official checker for "OK" cases and will accuse any memory leaks it finds.
+Error management is going to be the first test.
+Not only incorrect arguments to the checker will be tested but also incorrect input such as "   pa  ".
+Then the bonus rule will test the correctness of your checker against the official checker_linux for "OK" cases and will accuse any memory leaks it finds.

 ### advanced features

-- You can open the logfiles containing all array permutations that were tested for each size and the amount of operations push_swap took to sort it.
+- You can open the log files containing all array permutations that were tested for each size and the number of operations push_swap took to sort it.
 You can also use grep to figure out which and how many arrays scored a given number, for example:

-`cat pushswap-averager/log_files/test100.log | grep "operations: 600"`
+`cat push_swap_averager/log_files/test100.log | grep "operations: 600"`

 - You can run parts of the test separately:

-`make -C pushswap-averager basic`
+`make -C push_swap_averager basic`

-`make -C pushswap-averager test5`
+`make -C push_swap_averager test5`

-`make -C pushswap-averager test100`
+`make -C push_swap_averager test100`

-`make -C pushswap-averager test500`
+`make -C push_swap_averager test500`

-`make -C pushswap-averager averager`
+`make -C push_swap_averager averager`

 ## Development